Category Archives: T

 Uncle Bernie

 Uncle Bernie was everyone’s uncle.
-This was told to me by the child of one of his friends.
+This was told to me by the child of one of his friends at his funeral service.
 It rang true.
 My friends called him “Uncle Bernie” my parents, aunts and other uncles called him that, at least in our presence.
 It would not surprise me if they called him Uncle Bernie in his favorite restaurants.

 He had a a canopy bed with curtains.
 It was short.
 It was a copy of a much older bed.
+It looked like it was from the 1500’s.
 His house was full of paintings and prints, tableware, pottery, and Mason Hamlin grand that was built special of Ossip Gabrolovich.
 It was a glorious piano.
 It had a bass that to my ear sounded both rich and brilliant.
 It was a dream to play.
+The action was smooth, and not has hard as Yamahas or even Steinways.
+My fingers could sail a bit more.
+It was the first piano that seemed to draw expression from my fingers without effort.

 Bernie was generous.
 It was not just things or money.
 He wanted to hear me play each time I came over.
 He played for me and let me sing.
 But he also showed me how to do things when I was young.
 He had me make espresso at one of his parties and introduced me to Turkish Coffee.